gohugoio/hugoDocs/content/en/content-management/sections.md

 content/products/product-1/benefits/benefit-1.md
 ```

 The content file (benefit-1.md) has four ancestors: benefits, product-1, products, and the home page.
-This logical relationship allows us to use the `.Parent` and `.Ancestors` methods to traverse the site structure.
+This logical relationship allows us to use the `Parent` and `Ancestors` methods to traverse the site structure.

-For example, use the `.Ancestors` method to render breadcrumb navigation.
+For example, use the `Ancestors` method to render breadcrumb navigation.

 ```go-html-template {file="layouts/_partials/breadcrumb.html"}
 <nav aria-label="breadcrumb" class="breadcrumb">